The Complete Bingo Lingo List

 12. One dozen

-A reference to there being 12 units in one dozen.
+A reference to 12 units in a dozen.

 13. Unlucky for some